+b.
 Concurrently with submittal of the use permit application, the applicant submitted a project Water Availability Analysis (WAA) prepared following the Napa County WAA Guidance adopted by the Board of Supervisors on May 12, 2015.
-The report was updated in June 2020.
+The report was updated in June 2020, and the applicant submitted a revised WAA, dated December 2020, to reflect the changes in the project that were proposed on September 15, 2020.
 Table 2A of the project WAA summarizes water demands from existing uses on the property.
 The demand factors for existing uses of the property, as referenced in the WAA, are taken from Appendix B of the Napa County WAA Guidance document.
-To convert gallons to acrefeet for the vineyard management office, the annual groundwater demand in gallons (3,900) is divided by 325,851.
+To convert gallons to acre-feet for the vineyard management office, the annual groundwater demand in gallons (3,900) is divided by 325,851.
 Excluding the single-family residence on APN 030-120-017 that is served by its own individual well, existing groundwater demand on the property is listed in the following Table 2.
 It is noted that the demand factors utilized in the table below are taken from the County's Water Availability Analysis Guidelines, and that the applicant's representative reports that actual water demand for the 2018 and 2019 calendar years was 12.79 and 10.14 acre-feet, respectively, and less than estimated in the Table 2 below.
 Thus, the following estimates of annual groundwater demand are considered to be conservative: